 |Box content||Apple Watch SE, Charger, Manual, Straps||Charger, Fitbit Sense, Manual, Straps|

-Looking at the navigation features, Fitbit Sense has a haptic button which I personally don’t like, meanwhile Watch SE has a digital rotating bezel with a haptic feedback mechanism.
-There is also the touchscreen feature on both smartwatches, and that’s to say it’s easy to interact with these two.
+Looking at the navigation features, Fitbit Sense has a haptic button which I personally don’t like, meanwhile Watch SE has a digital rotating crown with a haptic feedback mechanism.
+You also get touchscreen support on both watches which clearly means that these two are very easy to navigate.
+Although, the Watch SE has a more sophisticated user interface that boasts of more features.

 Both smartwatches are rated 5ATM which means you can wear any of these two to the pool.
 So in other words, I’ll say both smartwatches have very nice designs that are good enough, even though I think Watch SE has more refined and attractive aesthetics.